hrani/TimeCellAnalysis/TcPy/README.md

 		the original Modi 2014 method.
 A good value is 3.0.
 	- percentile: Percentile cutoff for r2b bootstrap.
 Suggest 99.5.

+### peqScore

+> CellScore tc.peqScore( data, analysisParams, peqAnalysisParams )
+This performs the parametric equation analysis defined in Ananthamurthy and Bhalla 2022.
+It isn't a very good time-cell classifier, but it returns estimates of a number of key parameters of the dataset: the noise, the event width, the jitter, and the hit trial ratio.

+	- **Returns**: an array of CellScore structures.
+See below.
+	- **Arguments**:
+		data: Python Array of doubles organized as data[frameIdx][trailIdx][cellIdx]

+	- analysisParams: AnalysisParams data structure, see below
+	- peqAnalysisParams: PeqAnalysisParams data structure, see below.

 ## pybind11 module data structures

-This module provides an interface for the Mau algorithms, the Modi algorithms, and the data structures used to configure them.
+This module provides an interface for the Mau algorithms, the Modi algorithms, the PEQ analysis, and the data structures used to configure them.

 Data structures:
 ----------------